-Most housing market analysts consider six months of inventory (active listings) to be an indicator of a balanced market (between buyers and sellers).
-The "BUYERS" trend line above is illustrating how many buyers are buying in a six month period.
-The "SELLERS" trend line above is illustrating how many sellers are in the market similar to the trend shown in the single family home median sales price during the same time, which validates that assumed set of changes in home values.
-Over the past several years (2015 through 2020) we have seen increases in the median sales price as well as the median price per square foot of single family homes.

-(active listings) at any given time.
+Historically, many had considered six months of inventory (active listings) to be an indicator of a balanced market between buyers and sellers, though some are reconsidering that now.
+The "BUYERS" trend line above shows how many buyers are buying in a six month period.
+The "SELLERS" trend line above shows how many sellers are in the market (active listings) at any given time.
 Over the past several years we have seen a steady increase in buyers and a declining number of sellers.
 In June 2016, these two trajectories crossed, and there are now many (many!) more buyers buying in a six month period than there are homes for sale at any given time.